-RSS (Really Simple Syndication) is a technology used to distribute a website's content to users in real time, similar to using a "bookmark" in your web browser.
-It is a format of providing feeds, which contain headlines, summaries and links to full web articles.
-RSS allows you to keep up with your favorite news and information without visiting the actual websites; rather, feeds are read through a program called a news reader or aggregator.
+RSS (Really Simple Syndication) is a technology that distributes a website's content to users in real time.
+Subscribing to RSS is similar to using a bookmark in your web browser.
+RSS provides feeds that contain headlines, summaries, and links to full web articles.
+RSS allows you to keep up with your favorite news and information without visiting the actual websites; instead, RSS feeds are delivered through a news reader or aggregator program.

-- It's an easy way to gather a wide variety of content in one place on your computer;
+RSS is an easy way to gather a wide variety of content in one place on your computer.

-- You are alerted when content that interests you appears on several of your favorite Web sites;
+RSS alerts you when content that may interest you appears on your favorite websites.

-- Feeds can be used in place of email subscriptions which can crowd your inbox.
+You can use RSS feeds in place of email subscriptions, which can crowd your inbox.

-- It allows you to read headlines and summaries before reading the full article; and
+RSS allows you to read headlines and summaries without reading the full article.

-- Many readers automatically tell you when something new is posted online;
+Many RSS readers automatically alert you when new content appears online.

 What are RSS Readers?

-Some readers are Web-based while others require you to download a small software program onto your desktop.
+Some readers are web-based, but others require you to download a small software program onto your desktop.
 Some newer versions of browsers offer support for RSS feeds.
-A wide range of free and commercial news readers can be easily downloaded from the Web.
+You can download a wide range of free and commercial news readers from the web.

 How do I subscribe to EIA feeds?

-After installing a news reader, you will want to add a feed, also called a channel.
-Each reader has slightly different way of adding feeds; however, most readers require the URL of the RSS feed.
+After installing a news reader, you can select a feed, also called a channel.
+Each reader has slightly different way of adding feeds; however, most readers require the URL (web address) of the RSS feed.

-Newer browsers can read them as is, but the RSS content cannot be read by many browsers and you will need to transfer this information into an RSS Reader by using the RSS URL which appears in the address bar of your browser.
-Simply copy this URL and paste it into the "add new channel" or "add new feed" of your news reader.
+Newer browsers can read RSS content as is, but older browsers may have trouble reading it.
+With some browsers, you will need to transfer this information into an RSS reader by using the RSS URL that appears in the address bar of your browser.
+Simply copy this URL and paste it into add new channel or add new feed in your news reader.

 Some readers also offer the option to drag and drop the XML image to their channel/feed directory tree.
-You will want to read the specific instructions provided with your particular reader for more details on how to view and subscribe to feeds and to learn about the special features offered by the reader.
+Read the specific instructions provided with your particular reader for more details on how to view and subscribe to feeds and to learn about the special features offered by the reader.

 Once you have subscribed to EIA RSS feeds, the RSS reader will continually poll them for the latest news releases.